gaf3/hundoword/README.md

   * hold - Whether attained or yielded
   * at - The date and time of the progress

+## Achievements

+* Introduction - Just shows the word, plays its sound, and has a speaker icon to replay.
+* Sight Match - Show the word above and they have to click the word in a group below.
+First click either pass or fail.
+* Sight Cross - Two lists of words, click one, then click the other.
+If wrong, both get crossed out red.
+* Sight Spell - Show the word above and they have to type in characters to match the spelling.
+* Sight Search - Basic word search.
+Student clicks letters, circling in row.
+When circle matches, word is crossed out.
+Indifferent button to give up.
+* Sound Match - Play the sound (and button to replay), pick from a list.
+* Sound Cross - Line of speakers and line of words.
+Play the speaker, match the words.
+* Sound Spell - Show the word above and they have to type in characters to match the spelling.
+* Sound Search - Basic word search.
+List of speakers for words to search for.
+Student clicks letters, circling in row.
+When circle matches, word is green.
+Indifferent button to give up.

 # Web

 ## Client